BecTome/IML-Lab2-Visualization/notebooks/PCA/P2-report.md

 Heart-h dataset is composed by 294 instances and 14 attributes, including the predicted one "num".
 The features are both categorical and numerical.
 This predicted attribute signifies the diagnosis of angiographic heart disease, classifying cases into two categories.
 A value of 0 indicates less than 50% diameter narrowing in the coronary arteries, suggesting a less severe condition.
 Conversely, a value of 1 denotes more than 50% diameter narrowing, indicating a more critical and potentially advanced stage of heart disease.

-# 3. Analyze PCA implementation
+# 3. Implementation of PCA algorithm

+# 4. Analysis and Exploration

 In this section we will explore the Vote dataset with the PCA algortihm.

-## 3.1.
+## 4.1.
 PCA Developed in this work

 In this section, we will explore the results obtained with the implmenetation of our PCA.
+Some examples are provided for one of the datasets because the results are similar for all of them.

 Given that this transformations are linear and based on the covariance matrix, no real world understanding can be extracted, at first glance, from the new coordinates.
 An example can be found in Table 1.